 Rehabilitation programs vary according to the person enrolled and the severity of the drug abuse problem and history.
 While your specific program might have only a few of the restrictions and rules below, you can prepare to face any and all of the following rules during your rehabilitation period:

-Adding structure to an addict’s day is a good way to keep his or her mind off of drugs and busy with the subject matter of the activity at hand.
-While it will not always be exciting to wake up and get on with a busy day, it will be an incremental part of recovery and a useful tool to continue using upon rehabilitation graduation.
+Adding structure to an addict’s day is a good way to keep their mind off of drugs and busy with the subject matter at hand.
+While it will not always be exciting to wake up and get on with a busy day, it will be a helpful part of recovery and a useful tool to continue using upon rehabilitation graduation.